semantic-flow/sflo/documentation/concept.node-config.md

 ### Initial Config Specification

 - When a node is initially created, if inheritance is turned on for its parent node, it will have its [[mesh-resource.node-component.flow.node-config]] populated based on any parent [[mesh-resource.node-component.node-config-defaults]] files present in the hierarchy.
-If there are none, its [[mesh-resource.node-component.flow-snapshot.default]] will not be created.
+If there are none, its [[mesh-resource.node-component.flow-shot.default-shot]] will not be created.

 ### Calculating Node Config